ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 ## Package Definition

-In [chapter 1](#quickstart) we already created a very simple package definition in the file **package.json**.
+In the chapter '[quickstart](#quickstart)' we already created a very simple package definition in the file **package.json**.
 Although it's sufficient to get us started, there are a lot more settings to be discovered.

 <a id="markdown-localization" name="localization"></a>
 ### Localization